bootchk/solarRadioFirefly/readme.md

-A minimal Eclipse project for testing libraries for two targets in the nRF5x family of embedded radios (ARM architecture.)
+A minimal Eclipse project for two targets in the nRF5x family of embedded radios (ARM architecture.)

 If you don't use Eclipse and nRF5x, it's not interesting.
 The value is in the Eclipse project's build and debug configurations, for learning or modifying.